Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 – Jewel Changi Airport before boarding

-📍Alternatives depending on your interests: Universal Studios, Sentosa Beach, Botanic Gardens (I’ve also biked around Pulau Island which was nice if you’re up for an off-the-grid adventure!).
+📍Alternatives depending on your interests: Universal Studios, Sentosa Beach, or Botanic Gardens.
+(I’ve also biked around Pulau Island which was nice if you’re up for an off-the-grid adventure!)

 National Gallery of Singapore